sfujim/BCQ/continuous_BCQ/README.md

 ### Overview

-If you are interested in reproducing some of the results from the paper, a behavioral policy (DDPG) needs to be trained by running
+If you are interested in reproducing some of the results from the paper, a behavioral policy (DDPG) needs to be trained by running:
 ```
 python main.py --train_behavioral --gaussian_std 0.1
 ```
 This will save the PyTorch model.
-A new buffer, corresponding to the "imperfect demonstrations" task can then be collected by running
+A new buffer, corresponding to the "imperfect demonstrations" task, can then be collected by running:
 ```
 python main.py --generate_buffer --max_timesteps 100000
 ```
-Or for the "imitation" task by running
+Or for the "imitation" task by running:
 ```
 python main.py --generate_buffer --gaussian_std 0.0 --rand_action_p 0.0
 ```
-Finally train BCQ by running
+Finally train BCQ by running:
 ```
 python main.py
 ```